ondrame/Adastra_task_manager/README.md

 # Adastra_task_manager

-Simple task manager written in Swift.
+Simple task manager for iOS written in Swift

+Features :

-Features : - saving, deleting and editing tasks (and also cateogries of course)
+Saving, deleting and editing tasks (and also cateogries of course).
-           - filter tasks
+Filter tasks
-           - option to mark task as completed
+Option to mark task as completed
-           - local notification at dead-line date
+Local notification at dead-line date
-           - option to activate / deactivate local notifictions
+Option to activate / deactivate local notifictions

- Working on every iPhone with iOS 11 and 12 (iPhone 5s and later).
+Supports iPhone 5s and later (including devices with iOS 12).